Mohamed Benaissa

-Early life and education
+Background

-Benaissa was born on 3 January 1937 in Asilah, Morocco.
+Benaissa was born in Asilah, Morocco, on 3 January 1937.
 He received a bachelor's degree in communications from the University of Minnesota in 1963, which also awarded him an honorary doctorate in 2007.

+Benaissa died on 28 February 2025, at the age of 88.

 Career

-After studying at Columbia University, Benaissa went on to serve the United Nations and the UN Food and Agriculture Organization for approximately eleven years, first as press attache to the UN Moroccan Mission in New York (1965), then as information officer at the UN headquarters in New York and in Addis Ababa (1965–1967), regional information adviser for Africa at the UN Food and Agriculture Organization in Accra, Ghana (1967–1971), communications adviser for the FAO at Rome (1961–1974), director of the information division at the same (1974–1976), and finally as Assistant-Secretary General at the UN World Food Conference (1974–1975).
-Benaissa returned to Morocco to become Member of Parliament for the city of Asilah from 1977 to 1983, and then Mayor of Asilah in 1984, a position to which he has been reelected three times up to 2010.
-From 1977 to 1985 he served as chief editor to Al Mithaq (Arabic) and Al Maghrib (French) dailies, the newspapers of the Rassemblement National des Indépendants (RNI) party to which he then belonged.
+After studying at Columbia University, Benaissa went on to serve the United Nations and the UN Food and Agriculture Organization for approximately eleven years, first as press attache to the UN Moroccan Mission in New York (1965), then as information officer at the UN headquarters in New York and in Addis Ababa (1965–1967), regional information adviser for Africa at the UN Food and Agriculture Organization in Accra, Ghana (1967–1971), communications adviser for the FAO at Rome (1971–1974), director of the information division at the same (1974–1976), and finally as Assistant-Secretary General at the UN World Food Conference (1974–1975).
+Benaissa returned to Morocco to become a member of Parliament for the city of Asilah from 1977 to 1983, and then Mayor of Asilah in 1984, a position to which he had been reelected three times up to 2010.
+From 1977 to 1985, he served as chief editor to Al Mithaq (Arabic) and Al Maghrib (French) dailies, the newspapers of the Rassemblement National des Indépendants (RNI) party to which he then belonged.

 Benaissa was the Minister of Culture from 1985 to 1992, and the Moroccan Ambassador to the United States from 1993 to 1999.
-In April 1999, King Hassan II appointed Benaissa to the position of Minister of Foreign Affairs just three months before the former's death.
-Benaissa remained in his position under Hassan's successor, King Mohammed VI, until he was replaced by Foreign Minister Delegate Taieb Fassi Fihri in the government formed on 15 October 2007 under Prime Minister Abbas El Fassi.
+In April 1999, King Hassan II appointed Benaissa to Minister of Foreign Affairs just three months before the former's death.
+Benaissa remained in his position under Hassan's successor, King Mohammed VI, until Foreign Minister Delegate Taieb Fassi Fihri replaced him in the government formed on 15 October 2007 under Prime Minister Abbas El Fassi.

 Books and recognition

-Benaissa is author (with Tahar Benjelloun) of "Grains de Peau" (1974) and of essays and papers on development and communications.
-In 1989 Asilah was recipient of the Aga Khan Award for Architecture for the urban development project.
-In 2010, Benaissa won the Sheikh Zayed Book Award "Culture Personality of the Year", an award worth about $300,000.
+Benaissa was the author (with Tahar Benjelloun) of "Grains de Peau" (1974) and of essays and papers on development and communications.
+In 1989, Asilah received the Aga Khan Award for Architecture for the urban development project.
+In 2010, Benaissa won the Sheikh Zayed Book Award for "Culture Personality of the Year," an award worth about $300,000.